OpenLitterMap/littercoin-eth/README.md

 to the crypto ecosystem: Merchant Tokens.

 A valid merchant token is required to send Littercoin to the smart contract and get the crypto out.
-Therefore, Littercoin can only be spent with participating pre-approved green-listed zero-waste climate merchants.
-Merchants can apply to accept Littercoin and if approved, they will receive a special Merchant NFT which has a default expiration time of 12 months.
+Therefore, Littercoin can only be spent with participating merchants.
+To tackle the global plastic problem at source, Merchant tokens will only be awarded to pre-approved green-listed zero-waste climate merchants who do not use plastic.
+If approved, merchants they will receive a special Merchant NFT which has a default expiration time of 12 months.

-Originally, Littercoin was built with ERC20.
-However, to enforce additional constraints we have recently upgraded Littercoin to adopt NFT format.
+To enforce additional constraints we have recently upgraded Littercoin to adopt NFT format.
 By doing so we can ensure that each Littercoin has a limited number of 3 transactions.

 1. The mint.
 You claim your tokens when they are owed.
 2. The transfer.
 You can send your tokens to a valid merchant token holder.